Washington Metropolitan Area Transit Authority: Planning and creation

-The NCTA's November 1962 Transportation in the National Capital Region report included a proposal for an 89-mile (143 km), $793 million rail system.
-The total cost of the proposed highway and rail system was less than the 1959 plan due to the elimination of controversial freeways.
-The plan was supported by President Kennedy, but opposed by highway advocates in Congress who reduced the rail system to only 23 mi within the District of Columbia.
-However, that proposal was defeated in Congress shortly after President Kennedy's death.
+The NCTA's November 1962 "Transportation in the National Capital Region" report proposed an 89-mile (143 km) rail system that would cost $793 million, less than the 1959 plan because several controversial freeways were removed.
+The plan was supported by President John F. Kennedy, but opposed by highway advocates in Congress who reduced the rail system to only 23 mi within the District of Columbia.
+However, that proposal was defeated in Congress shortly after President Kennedy's death in 1963.
 The Urban Mass Transportation Act of 1964 passed Congress, which promised 66% federal funding for urban mass transportation projects.
 Encouraged by the new act, the NCTA recommended the formation of a private entity or a multi-state authority to operate the system using more non-federal funds.
-On September 8, 1965, President Johnson signed the National Capital Transportation Act of 1965 approving the construction of a 25 mi rapid transit system.
+On September 8, 1965, President Lyndon B. Johnson signed the National Capital Transportation Act of 1965 approving the construction of a 25 mi rapid transit system.

-The NCTA negotiated with Virginia, Maryland and the District of Columbia for the formation of a new regional entity.
+The NCTA negotiated with Virginia, Maryland and the District of Columbia to form a new regional entity.
 The authority was created by an interstate compact, a special type of contract or agreement between one or more states.
 Pursuant to the Compact Clause of the U.S. Constitution, any such compact must be approved by Congress.
 After the Washington Metropolitan Area Transit Authority Compact was approved by the Maryland General Assembly in 1965, and passed through the Virginia General Assembly and Congress in 1966, WMATA was founded on February 20, 1967.

 As a government agency, the compact grants WMATA sovereign immunity by all three jurisdictions in which it operates, and except for certain limited exceptions, the authority cannot be successfully sued unless it waives immunity.
 Under the provisions of the compact, the authority is legally incorporated in the District of Columbia, where WMATA maintains its headquarters.